 Derrida, J. (2005).
 The Politics of Friendship.
 London, UK: Verso.

 Sometimes a bibliography will also be provided, which will look very like the list of references but which will also include all of the sources that you consulted in the course of your research but did not cite.

 Academic writing can be recognised as a mixture of the author’s own words and expressions and phrases taken from books, articles and other texts that the author has read and interpreted.
 It will become clear which words are from the author and which words are taken from elsewhere because, as noted in the previous box, a system of 'citing' and ‘referencing’ is used.
-Citing may be defined as 'mentioning' an author in the text; while referencing may be defined as 'describing' the item cited, following the conventions of a particular referencing style, sufficiently for it to be findable by the reader.
+Citing may be defined as 'mentioning' an author and 'using' their expressions in the text; while referencing may be defined as 'describing' the item cited, following the conventions of a particular referencing style, sufficiently for it to be findable by the reader.

 As an academic author, using the Westminster Harvard style of citing and referencing, you will follow these academic precedents and provide citations tied to a list of references which gives the full details of every book, journal article or other source used.